LibraryCarpentry/library-python/_episodes/01-starting-with-data.md

 ~~~
 {: .output}

-Let's get a list of all the publishers.
-The *pd.unique* function tells us all of
+Let's get a list of all the months that articles were published in.
-the unique values in the *Publisher* column.
+The `pd.unique` function tells us all of the unique values in a column.

 ~~~
 pd.unique(articles_df['Month'])